 The purpose of the Institute is to provide a human and Christian education to the young, especially the poor.

-Construction began on 20th October 1935 and on Sunday 17th May 1936, the Brothers’ Training College was blessed and opened.
-Refurbished nearly 70 years later, it now is a heritage-listed building and is called the De La Salle Building.
-Oakhill College unofficially opened for one term in August 1936 with one teaching Brother (Br Stephen) and four boarders (George & Alex O’Hare, sons of a Leichhardt Funeral Director; Pat Leahy, from Bathurst; and Gordon O’Grady from Cronulla).
+Oakhill College as a training school for the Brothers Training College unofficially opened in the Sir Edward Owen John Cox homestead on the site in August 1936 with one teaching Brother (Br Stephen) and four boarders (George & Alex O’Hare, sons of a Leichhardt Funeral Director; Pat Leahy, from Bathurst; and Gordon O’Grady from Cronulla).

 On 1st February 1937 Oakhill College formally opened.
-Brother Julian Lennon (Principal and Director) and Brothers Kevin Price and Amedy Molloy formed the first community of Brothers at Oakhill.
+Brother Julian Lennon (Principal and Director) and Brothers Kevin Price and Amedy Molloy formed the first school community at Oakhill.

-Three rooms, served as classroom spaces for the 20 boarders and ten day students at the College in 1937.
+Three rooms of the Cox homestead served as classroom spaces for the 20 boarders and ten day students in 1937.

-In November 1937, a dormitory was built under the supervision of Br Adrian Fitzgerald (after whom the current Adrian building is named) to double the boarding capacity.
+In November 1937, a dormitory was built on the southeastern side of the Cox homestead under the supervision of Br Adrian Fitzgerald after whom the current Adrian building, built in 1954, is named.
 The dormitory was officially opened by Sydney Archbishop Michael Kelly on 26th June 1938.

-During the war from 1941-1945 part of the College was requisitioned as a temporary hospital by the NSW National Emergency Services, a wartime Civil Defence agency formed to protect civilians against possible attacks from the air.
-Senior students were transferred to St Bernard’s College, Katoomba, while the rest of the school continued to function as a Junior Boarding College.
+During the war from 1941-1945 part of the Training College was requisitioned as a temporary hospital by the NSW National Emergency Services, a wartime Civil Defence agency formed to protect civilians against possible attacks from the air.
+Senior students of Oakhill College were transferred to St Bernard’s College, Katoomba, while the rest of the school continued to function as a Junior Boarding College.

 In 1945, after the war, enrolments increased to 45 boarders and 29 day students.
 The majority of the boarding students came from country NSW or interstate.